AloisSeckar/nuxt-neon/docs/2-4-features-options.md

 - `neonExposeRawEndpoint` - if true, `raw()` SQL wrapper can be used client-side via exposed API endpoint (**extra discouraged**)
   - `true`
   - `false` (default)
-- `neonAllowedTables` - list of tables allowed for querin g
+- `neonAllowedTables` - list of tables allowed for querying
-  - array of strings (table names)
+  - comma-separated list of table names (eg. `users,products,orders`)
   - `NEON_PUBLIC` (default) - all user tables
   - `NEON_ALL` (discouraged) - all tables including `pg_*` and `information_schema.*` system tables